2023 Tokyo Verdy season

 The 2023 season was Tokyo Verdy's 54th season in existence and the club's 15th consecutive season in the second division of Japanese football.
 In addition to the domestic league, Tokyo Verdy participated in this season's edition of the Emperor's Cup.
+The season concluded with a historic achievement, as the club earned promotion to the top flight after 15 years via the promotion play-offs, overcoming Shimizu S-Pulse in a penalty shootout.